 To sum up, tax data deviates substantially from given state of the art concepts.
 Because of its historic availability it is anyhow an essential data source for trend analysis.
 Finally, it has to be mentioned that the aggregated tax statistics reported from the FTA are the result in the end of the line in the process of levying taxes.
 This means there is also micro tax data around that allows addressing most of the mentioned conceptual drawbacks.
 We recommend researchers to check the availability of such data in their country.

+Appendix

+Table 2: Overview on empirical tests within inequality related methodological areas